cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/registered-servers.md

 title: Using your own servers with Cloud 66
 categories: how-to-guides/deployment
 order: 10
-lead: "How to use your own (self-managed) servers with Rails for Cloud 66"
+lead: "How to use your own (self-managed) servers with Cloud 66 for Rails"
 legacy: false
 tags: ["operations"]
 permalink: /:collection/:path